halfields/sec-mens-bball/README.md

 # SecMensBball

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/sec_mens_bball`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to SecMensBball.
+This gem displays the current mens' basketball standings in the Southeastern Conference.
+It ranks the teams (1-14) by conference record, and also gives the teams' overall record.
+Select a particular team and it displays a team page that has the scheduling data for that teams entire season, including dates, opponents, and the score if the game has already been played.

 ## Installation